intlify/eslint-plugin-svelte/docs/rules/no-raw-text.md

 > disallow to string literal in template

-- :star: The `"extends": "plugin:@intlify/svelte/recommended"` or `*.configs["flat/recommended"]` property in a configuration file enables this rule.
+- :star: `*.configs.recommended` property in a configuration file enables this rule.

 This rule warns the usage of string literal.